Aquatic Invasive Species

 Eelgrass meadows are a habitat common to estuaries where juvenile salmon arrive in the the ocean for the first time after hatching and rearing in freshwater streams.
 They provide an important temporary home for juvenile salmon by attracting their preferred food and providing protection from predators.1 European green crab is known to destroy this habitat by creating burrows, digging for prey, or eating the grass shoots.
 One BC study found that in an area with minimal green crab occupancy, eelgrass meadow loss rate increased by 2.4 to 4 times when exposed to a high density of European green crabs.2

 The Department of Fisheries and Oceans Canada (DFO) Aquatic Invasive Species Program and a network of dedicated citizen scientists have been monitoring for presence of European green crab in BC.
-With approximately 500 traps being set in 2019, the citizen science network is set to expand in 2020 with new volunteers being trained and relationships developing with new partner organizations.
+With approximately 500 traps being set in 2019, the citizen science network is set to expand with new volunteers being trained and relationships developing with new partner organizations.
 Pacific Salmon Foundation is partnering with Fisheries and Oceans Canada in order to broaden public outreach through the creation and distribution of educational brochures, posters and signage.

 As a beach-going citizen, you are encouraged to contact Fisheries and Oceans Canada if you sight a European green crab in areas of BC other than the west coast of Vancouver Island.
 Please take photos but leave the crab where you found it.
 Email photos and detailed location information to AISPACIFIC@dfo-mpo.gc.ca.
 Before contacting DFO, confirm that you are not viewing one of BC's native crabs that appear green in colour.